In the future

 The CTC is independent

-At the turn of the year 2025/2026, the CTC development team will move from the Max Planck Institute of Colloids and Interfaces to the newly founded CTC gGmbH.
-This marks the end of the first development phase.
+At the turn of the year 2025/2026, the CTC team transfers to the newly established CTC gGmbH.
+This marks the end of the three-year development phase carried out within the Max Planck Institute of Colloids and Interfaces.

 November 2025

-CTC gGmbH is registered in the commercial register of the Leipzig Local Court as a non-profit company with the purpose of promoting research and development in the field of chemistry.
+CTC gGmbH is entered in the trade register of the Leipzig Local Court as a non-profit company with the purpose of promoting research and development in the field of chemistry.
 More details

 Mai-July 2025